benjaminselfridge/model-checking/doc/ModelChecking2.md

     environments with `N = i` for all `i` between `1` and some maximum integer `n`.
-(We'll initialize `Res` and `I` to `0` for completeness, but we note that their initial values don't matter, since the first line of the program sets them both to `1`.)
+(We'll initialize `Res` and `I` to `0` for completeness, but we note that their initial values don't matter, since the first line of the program sets their values.)

-2)  We will have two types of atomic propositional variables: ones that indicate what the current line number is, and ones that indicate whether the condition `Res == factorial(I-1)` is true.
+2)  We will have two types of atomic propositional variables: ones that indicate whether the current line number is a particular value, and a single proposition that indicates whether the condition `Res == factorial(I-1)` is true.

 3)  We will map the variables described in 2) to the corresponding predicates about the current `(LineNumber, Env var val)` state in